National Car Rental Field: Aftermath

 Following the decision, it was announced that the task force spent $16.2 million on their unsuccessful proposal, which included design fees totaling $10.5 million to HOK.
 The Missouri House introduced legislation that would tighten reporting requirements for private citizens working on behalf of taxpayers, as lawmakers criticized the governor's decision to proceed without a public vote or legislative approval.

 On January 28, 2016, two St. Louis Alderwomen introduced an ordinance, Board Bill 282, to repeal the stadium funding authorization.

 On April 12, 2017, it was reported that the City of St. Louis, St. Louis County, and the Regional Convention and Sports Complex Authority filed a 52-page lawsuit against the NFL and all 32 NFL clubs as defendants (including Stan Kroenke) and seeks damages and restitution of profits.
 On July 12, 2017, the Los Angeles Rams filed three motions seek to: dismiss the case for failure to state a claim, dismiss the case for lack of personal jurisdiction, and appeal to have the case determined through arbitration rather than in front of a St. Louis based jury.
 On November 24, 2021, after four years of litigation, it was announced that the NFL and the various St. Louis parties had agreed to a $790 million dollar settlement to end the lawsuit.

-After exploring the site proposed for National Car Rental Field for a possible MLS Stadium in February 2016, a plot of land next to Union Station in the city's Downtown West neighborhood was ultimately chosen instead and MLS granted St. Louis a team in August 2019 that is due to begin play in 2023.
+After exploring the site proposed for National Car Rental Field for a possible MLS Stadium in February 2016, a plot of land next to Union Station in the city's Downtown West neighborhood was ultimately chosen instead and MLS granted St. Louis a team in August 2019 that played their first game in 2023.